1880 Republican National Convention: Ulysses S. Grant

 However, close friends of Grant saw that public support for his return to the White House was slipping.
 John Russell Young took Grant aside and told him he would lose the election, and should withdraw to avoid embarrassment.
 Young argued that Grant was being heavily attacked by opponents, who were against a third term.
 Young also told Grant that if he won, he would be indebted to the triumvirate.
 Grant felt that his Stalwart friends had been of great assistance and deserved political patronage if he won.
-Nonetheless he listened to Young, and wrote a letter to J. Donald Cameron that authorized his name to be withdrawn from the nomination contest if his other Stalwart backers concurred.
+Nonetheless, he listened to Young, and wrote a letter to J. Donald Cameron that authorized his name to be withdrawn from the nomination contest if his other Stalwart backers concurred.
 Upon hearing of his letter, Julia Grant was insistent that her husband should not withdraw his name.
 She said, "If General Grant were not nominated, then let it be so, but he must not withdraw his name – no, never."
 Young delivered the letter to the triumvirate in Chicago on May 31, but they took no action.

 James G. Blaine

-The other main contender for the Republican nomination was James G. Blaine.
-Blaine, a senator from Maine who had also served in the United States House of Representatives, including holding the Speaker of the House position from 1869 to 1875, was in the competition to prevent Grant's nomination.
+The other main contender for the Republican nomination was James G. Blaine, US senator from Maine.
+Blaine had previously served in the United States House of Representatives, including serving as Speaker of the House from 1869 to 1875.
+Blaine and Conkling had a long-standing feud that started during an 1866 debate on the floor of the House of Representatives, and Blaine hoped to win, or to damage Conkling by preventing Grant's nomination.
 Four years earlier Blaine had campaigned for the nomination; in the weeks prior to the 1876 convention, he was accused of committing fraudulent activities involving railroad stocks.
 The specifics of Blaine's involvement were detailed in the Mulligan letters.
 Blaine pleaded his own defense on the floor of the House of Representatives, and read aloud selected, edited portions of the letters that were not incriminating.
 Despite his attempt to clear his name, Blaine was tarnished by the scandal for the rest of his career.

 On the Sunday before balloting was to begin in Cincinnati, Ohio, Blaine collapsed at the steps of Washington Congregational Church.
 He was unconscious for two days, and as a result, he lost supporters who were doubtful over his health and whether he was capable of handling the presidency.
 Blaine was also ridiculed by opponents, who accused him of faking illness to gain sympathy; the New York Sun headlined "Blaine Feigns a Faint".
-On the first ballot of the 1876 convention, Blaine received 285 votes, while his political enemy, Roscoe Conkling, was in second place with 99.
-Blaine and Conkling had a long-standing political feud that started during a debate on the floor of the House of Representatives in 1866.
-After five more ballots resulted in no consensus, on the seventh ballot Conkling and other candidates switched their support to Rutherford B. Hayes to ensure Blaine would not be nominated.
+On the first ballot of the 1876 convention, Blaine received 285 votes, while Conkling was in second place with 99.
+After five more ballots resulted in no consensus, on the seventh ballot Conkling and other candidates switched their support to Hayes to ensure Blaine would not be nominated.
 Hayes defeated Blaine by 384 votes to 351.